AIRUIUC/.github/profile/README.md

 - We are currently building our first drone!
 - We perform research on the latest advances in drone technology and implement them ourselves!
+- We also partake in researching and designing new technology that can be used in the drone industry.

 <p align="center">
   <img width="600" src="profile/AIR-logo.jpg">